ippontech/blog-usa/posts/dbt-elementary-snowflake.md

 <p> This blog aims to provide a guide on implementing the Elementary package with dbt.
 The primary functionalities of this guide focus on: </p>

-- Integrating Elementary with the jaffle_shop DBT project
+- Integrating Elementary with the jaffle_shop dbt project
 - Generating reports on datamart health.

 ***